AndreaCrotti/ep2013/dec_context/deco.rst

 =========
 ..
 TODO: use inline urls if possible

-A **decorator** is a function that takes a *function object* as argument, and returns a function object with an alterated behaviour.
+In python a **decorator** is a function that takes a function (or a class) as argument, and returns a function (or a class) object with an altered behaviour.

-..
-TODO: this is not quite the whole story because it can also take a class for example.
-   So more in general it takes an instance

-Decorators have been introduced in Python 2.4 (see decorator-history_).
+The @ decorator syntax for functions has been introduced in Python 2.4, and for classes in Python 2.6 (see decorator-history_).

 ..
 TODO: remove the definition, and just show a nice example first